vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 ## Refrigerator

-A refrigerator can be made smarter with simple automations that notify you when it's too hot or cold in side or when the door is too long open.
+A refrigerator can be made smarter with automations that notify you when it's too hot or cold in side or when the door is too long open.

 <img src="images_kitchen_appliances/refrigerator.webp" alt="smart refrigerator" width="200px" {{margin}}>